-Satellite images and tracking maps of Category 1 Hurricane Blas 2022, June 5 - 20.
+Satellite images, weather maps and tracks of Category 1 Hurricane Blas 2022, June 5 - 20.
 Max wind speed 85mph.

 Geostationary satellite imagery indicates that Blas has been unable to produce organized deep convection near its center for almost 24 hours.
 Although a couple of sporadic bursts of convection have occurred to its north this morning (June 20), this is not deemed enough to maintain its status as a tropical cyclone.
 Since the system has degenerated into a remnant low, this will be the final NHC advisory on Blas.
 The initial intensity is set at 35 mph (30 knots) based on a blend of Dvorak current intensity estimates from SAB and TAFB.